Code-Institute-Submissions/DPHamdev-Drum-Haven/TESTING.md

 ![navbar](assets/images/readME/navbar.png)

-2. As a new Visitor I want to see what sort of business I'm working with.
+2. *As a new Visitor I want to see what sort of business I'm working with.*

 The moment you land on the page, you are immediately confronted with a brand logo and information with images detailing the services on offer, linking them to the necessary pages.

 ![pageimages](assets/images/readME/pageimgs.png)

-3. As a new visitor I dont want to be bombarded with large amounts of text.
+3. *As a new visitor I dont want to be bombarded with large amounts of text.*

 Making sure that all text is clear and concise was at the heart of this development to ensure that users could clearly see where they were on the page, and that it still maintained an attractive appeal.

-4. I want to see what services are available
+4. *I want to see what services are available.*

 Each service has it's own dedicated page so not to confuse the user as to what page they're currently on, ensuring this took place makes it clean and easy to navigate around the website.

-5. What can this business offer me?
+5. *What can this business offer me?*

 By maintaining interaction between business and client, forms allowing the user to give specific but worthwhile information on services they want to interact with means that they're able to feel satisfied with the interaction and that it's the right amount of information to move forward with an enquiries.

-6. I want to speak to the business
+6. *I want to speak to the business
+*
 ![emailtest](assets/images/readME/Mp2businessemail.png)

 ![emailtest](assets/images/readME/mp2userreply.png)